Castlevania: The Adventure: Retrospective reviews and re-releases

 From later 20th century reviews, an anonymous reviewer in Nintendo Power discussed the games re-release in 1997, opining that it was "as good as anything that has appeared [on the Game Boy] in the ensuing years" noting excellent graphics and play control.
 GamePro said that along with Castlevania II: Belmont's Revenge (1991), they were both "excellent additions to the Castlevania series."

 The game was re-released for the Nintendo 3DS Virtual Console on October 25, 2012.

 In retrospective reviews of the series, Damien McFerran of Retro Gamer dismissed the game saying it was basic in its graphics and had slow and plodding gameplay.
 In the American magazine Play, it was called "notably slower" and lacking sub-weapons.
-IGN lacked true inspiration and was "pretty basic in its overall game design."
+Mark Bozon of IGN stated that it lacked "true inspiration" and was "pretty basic in its overall game design."
 Game Informers Tim Turi felt that it was held back by its technical limitations but praised its sound quality.
 Time Extension placed The Adventure second last on its list of ranked Castlevania games.
 It was described that "The gameplay is sluggish, the level design uninspired and the controls painful.
 Only a decent soundtrack saves this one from the scrapheap."

 Re-reviewing the game for the 3DS virtual console, Retro Gamer said the games biggest sticking points were poor visuals, stiff controls and "some frustratingly precise jumps later on".
 They concluded that the slow pace, lack of sub-weapons and question hit detection only added to the disappointment.
 Damien McFerran of Nintendo Life reviewed the release for its 3DS eShop re-release.
 He described it as an "aching disappointment" noting the sluggish pacing, poor level design, and lacking elements familiar to the series such as stairways, missing weapons.
 McFerran complimented the games score while concluding it was "one of the better-looking Game Boy launch titles, but that's not saying much."

 In June 2006, a ROM hack of the game was created.
 The hack, titled Quick Fix, resolved many issues and criticisms with the game; Christopher Belmont moves at a much more reasonable speed, the whip does not downgrade when Belmont gets hit (however it still downgrades when he dies), and Belmont's hitbox was also slightly improved to prevent instances where he seemingly lands on a platform, but then "slips" off.
 The creator states that it was "Made on behalf of those who have played [Castlevania] Adventure and hated it due to certain drawbacks" before going on to mention said drawbacks.